4 Geometry operations

 elev_bbox.plot(color='none', edgecolor='red', ax=ax);

-Raster aggregation is, in fact, a special case of raster resampling (see Section 4.4.4), where the target raster grid is aligned with the original raster, only with coarser pixels.
-Conversely, raster resampling is the general case where the new grid is not necessarily an aggregation of the original one, but any other type of grid (such as a rotated and/or shifted one, etc.).
+Raster aggregation is, in fact, a special case of raster resampling (see Section 4.3.3), where the target raster grid is aligned with the original raster, only with coarser pixels.
+Conversely, raster resampling is the general case where the new grid is not necessarily an aggregation of the original one, but any other type of grid (i.e., shifted and or having increased/reduced resolution, by any factor).

 • Reading the raster values (using .read) into an out_shape that is different from the original .shape